 Medically Necessary Eyelid Surgery Helps You See Better

-When weakened upper eyelid muscles cause droopy eyelids to obscure peripheral vision, everyday tasks like reading or driving can be difficult.
+When dropping upper eyelids obscure peripheral vision, everyday tasks like reading or driving can be difficult.
 Some people develop a persistent brow ache from constantly using their forehead muscles to raise their eyelids.
-In such cases, upper eyelid blepharoplasty with ptosis repair (surgery to raise the height of the eyelid) may be recommended.
-Upper lid blepharoplasty and ptosis repair may be covered by insurance if deemed medically necessary.
+In such cases, upper eyelid blepharoplasty with or without ptosis repair (surgery to raise the height of the eyelid) may be recommended.
+Upper lid blepharoplasty and ptosis repair may be covered by insurance if deemed medically appropriate.

 Options for Eyelid Surgery

-- Upper blepharoplasty removes excess eyelid skin and fat from the upper eyelid with the goal of a more youthful upper eyelid shape.
+- Cosmetic upper blepharoplasty removes excess eyelid skin and fat from the upper eyelid with the goal of a more youthful upper eyelid shape.

-- Lower blepharoplasty removes fat pads from under the eyes to diminish under-eye bags.
+- Cosmetic lower blepharoplasty removes fat pads from under the eyes to diminish under-eye bags.
 Excess skin removal and laser resurfacing or chemical peel resurfacing can be performed at the same time.